delasign/reactjs-3js-vitejs-starter-project/README.md

 ### Setup & Basics

-1. <a href="https://delasign.com/blog/reactjs-3js-starter-project/?utm=vitejs-threejs-reactjs-starter-project">How to create a ThreeJS responsive
-ReactJS project 🔗</a>
+1. <a href="https://delasign.com/blog/reactjs-3js-starter-project/?utm=vitejs-threejs-reactjs-starter-project">How to create a ThreeJS responsive ReactJS project 🔗</a>
+2. <a href="https://delasign.com/blog/react-vitejs-typescript-path-alias/?utm=vitejs-threejs-reactjs-starter-project">How to use alias paths in Typescript & ViteJS 🔗</a>
-2. <a href="https://delasign.com/blog/reactjs-3js-setup-shader/?utm=vitejs-threejs-reactjs-starter-project">How to add a shader to a ThreeJS geometry in ReactJS 🔗</a>
+3. <a href="https://delasign.com/blog/reactjs-3js-setup-shader/?utm=vitejs-threejs-reactjs-starter-project">How to add a shader to a ThreeJS geometry in ReactJS 🔗</a>
-3. <a href="https://delasign.com/blog/reactjs-3js-lights-standard-material/?utm=vitejs-threejs-reactjs-starter-project">How to add lights to a standard material in ThreeJS 🔗</a>
+4. <a href="https://delasign.com/blog/reactjs-3js-lights-standard-material/?utm=vitejs-threejs-reactjs-starter-project">How to add lights to a standard material in ThreeJS 🔗</a>
-4. <a href="https://delasign.com/blog/reactjs-3js-lights-shader-material/?utm=vitejs-threejs-reactjs-starter-project">How to add lights to a material that uses a shader in ThreeJS 🔗</a>
+5. <a href="https://delasign.com/blog/reactjs-3js-lights-shader-material/?utm=vitejs-threejs-reactjs-starter-project">How to add lights to a material that uses a shader in ThreeJS 🔗</a>
-5. <a href="https://delasign.com/blog/reactjs-3js-cube-shader-material/?utm=vitejs-threejs-reactjs-starter-project">How to add a shader to a box geometry in ThreeJS 🔗</a>
+6. <a href="https://delasign.com/blog/reactjs-3js-cube-shader-material/?utm=vitejs-threejs-reactjs-starter-project">How to add a shader to a box geometry in ThreeJS 🔗</a>
-6. <a href="https://delasign.com/blog/reactjs-3js-orbital-controls/?utm=vitejs-threejs-reactjs-starter-project">How to add Orbit Controls to a ThreeJS scene in ReactJS 🔗</a>
+7. <a href="https://delasign.com/blog/reactjs-3js-orbital-controls/?utm=vitejs-threejs-reactjs-starter-project">How to add Orbit Controls to a ThreeJS scene in ReactJS 🔗</a>

+### DAT.GUI
+1. <a href="https://delasign.com/blog/react-3js-gui/?utm=vitejs-threejs-reactjs-starter-project">How to use dat.gui with ReactJS and ThreeJS 🔗</a>

 ### Uniforms, Varying & Attributes
 1. <a href="https://delasign.com/blog/reactjs-3js-data-vertex-to-fragment/?utm=vitejs-threejs-reactjs-starter-project">How to pass data from a vertex shader to a fragment shader in ThreeJS 🔗</a>